ccutrer/waterfurnace_aurora/README.md

 ### Connection with AWL

-If you would still like your AWL to function, you can connect AWL to the AID port, and then connect your computer to the AID pass-through port on the AWL.
+If you would still like your AWL to function, you can connect AWL to the AID port on the heat pump, and then connect your computer to the AID Tool pass-through port on the AWL.

 ### Non-local Serial Ports